teshnizi2/Compiler/ReadMe.md

 use the parsers from other students/groups.
 In such a case, you need to implement a parser, too.

-**2**

 **Intermediate Code Generator Specification**

-In this assignment, you will implement the intermediate code generator with the following

-characteristics:

-●

-●

-●

-●

-●

 The code generator is called by the parser to perform a code generation task, which can be